709637/Notes-Application/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# How to run the application on local

+# First run npm run start
+Then serve to json files on json server commands to run json server is "json-server --watch db.json --port 3010"  (With port) The files are present in server folder under the root directory

+db.json
+auth.json

+Check the user name and password in auth.json file.
+After logging in go to dashboard page directly since the login to dashboard is not working as of now.